Two Bin System

 Today’s organizations face the tough task of maintaining the inventory.
 If the stock is less then that means the production will come to a standstill and there will be no sales.
 There is a problem of losing out to the competitors.
 On the other hand, if there is excess inventory there is a problem of theft, spoilage of damage, etc, and then there is a huge cost associated with the inventory and we will not be able to circulate the cost in other value-added activities.

-The 2 bin system is the way out to solve the above-discussed problems that are to maintain the right level of inventory.
+The two bin method is the way out to solve the above-discussed problems that are to maintain the right level of inventory.
 Take up the Kanban training with Kanban management professional certification at StarAgile.

 The 2 bin system in its simplest form is discussed below with the steps,